browserup/docs/about.md

 <span style="font-weight: bold; color: #de792b;">Browser</span><span style="font-weight: bold; color: #6e6e6e;">Up</span>'s mission is to improve the software development lifecycle.

-With that goal in mind, we set out to provide a modern spin on the idea of load testing.
+With that in mind, we set out to build a modern spin on the idea of load testing.

-To get an idea of how we do that, check out our Load Test Manifesto.
+To get an idea of how we do that, check out our [Load Test Manifesto](en/load/manifesto.html).

 ### Who are we?

-<span style="font-weight: bold; color: #de792b;">Browser</span><span style="font-weight: bold; color: #6e6e6e;">Up</span> is a US C corp founded by Eric Beland.
+<span style="font-weight: bold; color: #de792b;">Browser</span><span style="font-weight: bold; color: #6e6e6e;">Up</span> is a Boston area US C Corp headquartered in Natick, Massachusetts.

+BrowserUp was founded by Eric Beland.
 Eric previously ran a load test consultancy.
-He's run load tests, trained, and consulted on load testing for Fortune 500 companies like American Airlines, H&R Block and Intel, as well as numerous small businesses.
+He's run load tests, trained, and consulted on load testing around the world, for Fortune 500 companies like American Airlines, H&R Block and Intel and many more.